annenpolka/cclog/README.md

 ## Output Format

-The tool converts Claude conversation logs into clean Markdown format with:
+The tool converts Claude Code conversation logs into clean Markdown format with:

 - **Timestamps**: Automatically converted to the system's timezone for readability.
 - **Message Filtering**: Removes system messages, API errors, and interrupted requests by default.